LamronNu/A/README.md

 # Auction

-This project realizes primitive auction system, that provide:
+This project realizes primitive auction system, that provides:

 + register of user
 + login user to the system (only authorized users can work with it)
 + user can: